• Pray for the gospel to penetrate into the unevangelized sectors of a predominantly Muslim north.

 • Pray for the pure, unadulterated truths of the Bible to be taught and used effectively to disciple believers.

-Having gained independence from France in 1960, Cote d'Ivoire remained stable and prosperous until a 1999 military coup.
-In the decades since, Cote d'Ivoire has struggled to regain unity, as geographical division, civil wars, and rebellion steal precious years from the nation's peaceful history.
-After the formal removal of its president and installation of a new, freely elected leader in 2011, Muslims in the north and Christians and animists who occupy the south continue to face political and religious tension, and a once vibrant economy faces ongoing instability.
+Having gained independence from France in 1960, Côte d’Ivoire remained stable and prosperous until a 1999 military coup.
+In the decades since, Côte d’Ivoire has struggled to regain unity, as geographical division, civil wars, and rebellion steal precious years from the nation’s peaceful history.
+Muslims in the north and Christians and animists who occupy the south continue to face political and religious tension, and a once vibrant economy faces ongoing instability.

 Capital City: Yamoussoukro